Sephsekla/ignite/readme.txt

 = Does this theme support any plugins? =

-Ignite includes support for Infinite Scroll in Jetpack.
+ignition includes support for Infinite Scroll in Jetpack.

 == Changelog ==